MURDriverless/Stereo_SynthPOC/readme.md

    - "Supported", but geometry is not programmed.
    - Think of a more elegant way to do it?
 Kinda "Hacky" right now.
  - [ ] Reintegrate with existing repo
+   - This is probably the new repo, need a better name
+ - [ ] Remove hard coded values in `ClassicalStereo::estConePos`
+ - [ ] Make stereo rig setup values a launch arg, rather than hard codes
  - [x] Find out why `catkin build` does not work?